kivanctezoren/ccnn-uq-bootstrap/README.md

 The authors propose the following setups for the experiments for the aforementioned techniques that we are trying to reproduce (excluding the ones that we could not reproduce for stated reasons):
-* CCNN KIVANÇ BURAYA YAZ ABİ NE KULLANDIYSA
+* For initialization of a CCNN layer,
+  * 200 as the Nyström dimension,
+  * 2 as the pooling size and the pooling stride,
+  * 2.0 as gamma,
+  * 100 as the regularization parameter,
+  * 5000 as the iteration count,
+  * Stochatic gradient descent as the optimizer.
-* For bootstrapping, perform $B=100$ sampling iterations
+* For bootstrapping, perform $B=100$ sampling iterations.
 * LeNet-5 with 3 convolution and 2 fully connected layers, where the numbers of convolution filters are (32,64,128) with a kernel size of (2,2).
 * For train & forget, train a pretrained backbone for transfer learning through training the LeNet-5 on Fashion MNIST